jbfink/ph2-depot/ph2-linux-instructions.md

 * After installation, you will probably find Komodo Edit in your home directory at Komodo-Edit-7/bin/komodo.
 Open the home folder, go to the Komodo-Edit-7/bin directory, and click on **komodo**.
 You can also right click on the Komodo icon in your launcher and click _Lock to Launcher_ to have Komodo saved permanently in your launcher bar.

+## Make a "Run Python" Command in Komodo Edit

+* In Komodo Edit, click the gear icon under Toolbox and go to New Command.
+* In the top field type "Run Python File"
+* In the Command field, enter this:

+		%(python) %F

+* Then hit the OK button at the bottom of the Add Command window.